How To Make Wax Melts

 Additional Items

-See how easy it is to make wax melts
+See how easy it is to make your own wax melts

 1: Preparation